Does Chapter 13 require me to repay all my debts?

 An attorney can assist you

 If you are struggling with debt, it is important to not let rumors of full repayment deter you from considering Chapter 13.
 For those that qualify, Chapter 13 has many benefits over Chapter 7.
-To learn more about which type of bankruptcy is right for your unique situation, speak with an experienced bankruptcy attorney.
+To learn more about which type of bankruptcy is right for your unique situation, call our office.
+At The Law Office of Russell Gary Small, P.C. we have decades of experience helping clients through complicated financial situations.
+Call us at 800-261-3275 to speak with a member of our team.